 Napping

-According to the NHTSA, you should look for a designated rest place and take a nap as soon as you feel tired.
+According to the NHTSA, you should look for a designated resting place and nap when tired.
 Naps should last 45 minutes, but a 10-20-minute nap will be beneficial.

 Studies have shown that napping can increase alertness for 2-3 hours.

 When you wake up from your nap, wait 5-10 minutes before driving off.
-This will ensure you are fully awake and ready to face the rest of your journey.
+This will ensure you’re fully awake and ready to face the rest of your journey.

 Caffeinated Drinks

-Coffee is another short-term solution that can help you feel more awake.
-According to the Transportation Research Board, caffeine helped sleep-deprived drivers maintain the correct speed and stay in the right lane during a driving simulation.
+According to the Transportation Research Board, caffeine helps sleep-deprived drivers maintain the correct speed and stay in the right lane during a driving simulation.

 In this study, the drivers were given 4 x 200 mg of coffee over 24 hours (200 mg is equivalent to one strong cup of coffee).

-The NHTSA recommends drivers pull over and drink 1-2 cups of coffee (or a caffeinated beverage) as soon as they feel sleepy.
+The NHTSA recommends drivers pull over and drink 1-2 cups of coffee when sleepy.
 Drivers should rest for 15 minutes before driving off to allow the effects of caffeine to take hold.

 Caffeine is a short-term solution.
-You should limit your intake to four cups of strong coffee per 24 hours because too much coffee can make it difficult to recognize microsleeps.
+Limit your intake to 4 cups of strong coffee per 24 hours because too much coffee can make it difficult to recognize microsleeps.

 How To Prevent Drowsy Driving

-Did you know that sleeping for only four hours increases your risk of having a crash by 11.5 times?
+Did you know that sleeping for only 4 hours increases the risk of having a crash by 11.5 times?

-If you work long night shifts at work or you’re used to grabbing sleep whenever you can, you’re probably skeptical about the possibility of sleeping for 8 hours a night.
+If you work long night shifts or are used to grabbing sleep whenever you can, you’re likely skeptical about sleeping for 8 hours.

 Try some of these tips to see if they make a difference: